Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

-In this section, we describe the topics about learning and evaluation of neural semantic retrieval models, including loss functions, negative sampling strategies, benchmark datasets, and model evaluation.
-We summarize the performance of the existing literature to obtain a comprehensive view of the state-of-the-art methods.
+As described above, neural semantic retrieval models always define functions $\phi$, $\psi$, and $f$ in the network structure.
+These functions are usually learned from data using deep learning technology.
+Here, we discuss key topics on the learning of neural semantic retrieval models, including loss functions and negative sampling strategies.

-\subsection{Loss Functions}
+\subsubsection{Loss Functions}

-Beyond the model architecture, in this subsection, we review the major training objectives adopted by neural semantic retrieval models.
+We review major training objectives adopted by neural semantic retrieval models.
 Ideally, after the training loss is minimized, all preference relationships between documents should be satisfied and the model will produce the optimal result list for each query.
 This makes training objectives effective in many tasks where performance is evaluated based on the ranking of relevant documents.

 In practice, the most commonly used loss function is \textit{sampled cross entropy loss}, also called negative log likelihood loss:

 where $q$ denotes a query, $d^{+}$ is a relevant document of $q$, and $D^{-}$ is the irrelevant document set of $q$.